 \section{Introduction}

-The concept of hierarchical, or bi-level solution. for games was originally introduced by \citeauthor*{stackelberg1934marktform} in 1934, to describe market situations in which some firms have power of domination over others, see \cite{stackelberg1934marktform}.
-In the simple context of a two-player non--zero-sum game, this solution concept, now commonly known as \emph{Stackelberg equilibrium}, is used to describe a situation where one of the two players---called the leader (she)---announces her strategy first, after which the second player---called the follower (he)---optimally reacts to the leader's strategy.
-Therefore, in order to determine her optimal strategy, the leader should naturally anticipate the follower's reaction to any given strategy and then choose the one that will optimise her reward function, given the follower's best response.
-As such, a Stackelberg equilibrium is characterised by the pair of the leader's optimal action and the follower's rational response to that action.
-This type of solution concept is particularly relevant in situations where the players have asymmetrical power, as in the original market situation described by \citeauthor*{stackelberg1934marktform}, or when one player has more information than the other.
-For example, Stackelberg equilibria naturally arise in games where only one of the two players knows both players' cost or reward functions, or when one player is more time-efficient than the other at determining her optimal strategy.
+The concept of hierarchical or bi-level solutions for games was first introduced by \cite{stackelberg1934marktform} to describe market situations where certain firms wield dominance over others.
+In the straightforward context of a two-player non--zero-sum game, this solution concept, now widely recognised as the \emph{Stackelberg equilibrium}, illustrates a scenario where one player, designated as the leader (she), declares her strategy first.
+Subsequently, the second player, known as the follower (he), optimally adjusts his strategy in response to the leader’s initial move.
+To ascertain her optimal strategy, the leader must anticipate the follower’s reaction to any given strategy, thereby selecting the one that maximises her reward function in light of the follower’s best response.
+Thus, a Stackelberg equilibrium is defined by the combination of the leader’s optimal action and the follower’s rational response to that action.
+This solution concept is particularly pertinent in situations where players possess asymmetric power, akin to the original market conditions described by \citeauthor*{stackelberg1934marktform}, or when one player holds more information than the other.
+For instance, Stackelberg equilibria naturally emerge in games where only one player has knowledge of both players’ cost or reward functions, or when one player is more time-efficient in determining her optimal strategy.